ministryofjustice/hmpps-forge/README.md

 renders GOV.UK-styled pages, validates submissions, builds a route tree, and manages page flow - so you focus on what to ask, not how to wire it up.

-> Note: 'Forge' is temporary name, if you can think of a better one, please
-> suggest it!

 ## What it does

 - **Declarative journeys** - describe pages, fields, validation rules, and